markwoodhall/vim-cljreloaded/README.md

 You can add these as dependencies using a `:dev` profile in `project.clj` or by adding them to `~/.lein/profiles.clj`.

+Note.
+There is no hard requirement to use [reloaded.repl](https://github.com/weavejester/reloaded.repl) and/or [cemerick.pomegranate](https://github.com/cemerick/pomegranate) but certain functionality requires it.
+If you try to use some of this functionality without those dependencies being available you should get an error message indicating what is required.

 ## Installation

 Install using your favourite plugin manager,